 Waka Kotahi sees older drivers a little differently than insurers.
-They give you the benefit of the doubt till much later in life, only classing you an older driver once you hit 75.
+They give you the benefit of the doubt till much later in life, only classing you as an older driver once you hit 75.

 But, once you do hit the big seven-five, there are some changes to your licence requirements.

 From age 75, to renew your licence, you need a medical certificate.
-And if your doctor recommends it, you will also need to sit a 30-minute on-road safety test.
+And, if your doctor recommends it, you will also need to sit a 30-minute on-road safety test.
 Importantly, your new licence will only be valid for five years, not ten.